madatoo/plantarium-ms3/README.md

 - HTML5 - used for building the website
 - CSS3 - for styling elements
-- JavaScript.
+- JavaScript to improve users experience
-- Python
+- Python used as a “scripting language” for web applications
-- MongoDB
+- MongoDB to store created data inside plantarium database
-- Flask
+- Flask for developing web application
 - JQuery - to initialize Materialize CSS components.
 - Google Fonts -  used for fonts on website
 - Font Awesome - used for Icons.